 And not only me.
 How often has the hard and solid science surrendered its rules and discoveries?
 Really, only laymen believe in this solidness.
 Inside the tower of science, the definition sounds like this: “A ‘proven, validated’ hypothesis is considered as truth until it is disproved”.

-Once a new hypothesis has been accepted, there are hordes of scientists setting out to hunt it down.
+Once a new hypothesis has been accepted, there are hordes of scientists set out to hunt it down.
 There is nothing holy about it.
-Sometimes, a rather sporty attitude prevails but unfortunately, more often than less, the motivation is that of backstabbing, political and commercial.
+Sometimes, a somewhat sporty attitude prevails, but unfortunately, more often than less, the motivation is that of backstabbing, political and commercial.

 Nevertheless, may the truth be real, intermittent or momentary, those scientific laws moved the world of technology forward, not much progress would have happened without it.

 Wind still fascinates me and things being moved by it, like kites, sailing boats, gliders and big birds.
-The focus in my study of ingeneering was acoustics.
-I love music of wind instruments, especially organ music.
+The focus of my study of ingeneering was acoustics.
+I love music from wind instruments, especially organ music.